List of Orange Is the New Black characters: Galina "Red" Reznikov

 Throughout the second season, visits from her son reveal that Red's family business is failing and the family itself is having money troubles.
 When Piper is granted furlough, Red asks her to stop by the shop, and Piper sees the business is closed down.
 Upon returning to prison, Piper lies and tells Red that the business is doing well.
 Red eventually discovers that Piper lied about the business's prosperity and berates her for attempting to cover it up.
 After divorcing her husband for failing to keep the business open, Red starts a friendship with Healy and uses this to get back into the kitchen.
 Healy convinces Caputo to let her back into the kitchen, but shortly after she takes over the kitchen, it is revealed that MCC has begun to order pre-packaged foods as a cost-saving measure, severely diminishing the quality of the food and limiting her ability to cook traditional meals.

 In the fourth season, Red is distraught when she discovers that her new bunkmate has sleep apnea, and snores very loudly.
 This, together with the new breakfast timetable, severely affects Red's ability to sleep.
 She makes numerous attempts to silence her bunk mate, and eventually resorts to taking sleeping pills.
 In addition, she finds herself having to assist Alex, Lolly and Frieda in covering up Aydin's death.
 She is overjoyed when Nicky returns from max.
 However, shortly afterwards, some of Red's possessions disappear, and she later discovers that Nicky had stolen them to fund her relapse into drug addiction.
 She finds Nicky sitting on the floor in the showers and is heartbroken, feeling that she failed Nicky, and that her harsh policy on drugs contributed both to Nicky's relapse and to Tricia's death.
-After Nicky agreed to sober up again, Red went to the drug dealers and threatened to tamper with their food if they sell drugs to Nicky just in case.
-After learning that Piper was branded with a swastika, she helped alter it to a window.
+After Nicky agrees to sober up again, Red goes to the drug dealers and threatens to tamper with their food if they sell drugs to Nicky just in case.
+After learning that Piper was branded with a swastika, she helps alter it to a window.
 When Aydin's body is found, Red is one of the first suspects, and Piscatella deliberately prevents her from sleeping in an attempt to force a confession.
 In response to the death of Poussey, Red tells her family to start building a new garden, as the last had been destroyed to make room for a new building, to keep them busy and out of trouble.